 Participants are expected to commit to attendance for every session of the course.
 The programme is unlikely to be suitable for people with untreated psychiatric disorders and we may ask permission to discuss any health problem with treating professionals.

 Participation is voluntary.
-The course is not suitable for people who wholly deny the existence of a problem.
+The course is not suitable for people who wholly deny the existence of a problem or issue.
 Participants are asked to take responsibility for contributing actively throughout.

 Disclaimer The course can provide only one element of prevention or remedial plans.
 Completion of the course is not in itself seen as sufficient to determine fitness to practice, which may not be fully achieved unless additional elements are put in place (such as psychotherapy, practice supervision, or monitored re-training etc).
 CPD certificates are provided.
 No report on participants progress or engagement will be provided.